sparshsharma81/sparshsharma81/README.md

 - 💻 **Beautiful User Interface**
   The application features a **clean** and **modern UI** built with **DaisyUI**, providing an intuitive and visually appealing user experience.

+  - ▶️ ** YouTube Integration**
+ Integrated YouTube API allowing users to search, preview, or share YouTube videos directly within the chat or from your website.

 - 🤖 **Gemini AI Assistant Integration**
   Integrated **Gemini AI** assistant (similar to ChatGPT) that can assist users in conversations, answer questions, and enhance interactivity.